directus-labs/guest-authoring/directus-job-board-platform/index.md

 ## Before You Start
 You will need:

-- [Node.js v18](https://nodejs.org/) and above installed on your computer.
+- [Node.js v18](https://nodejs.org/) or above installed on your computer.
 - A Directus project - follow our [quickstart guide](https://docs.directus.io/getting-started/quickstart) if you don't already have one.
 - Some experience with Typescript and SolidStart.js.